ramp-eu/CONTRA-2.0/docs/stepbystepguide.md

 # Step-by-step tutorial

 ## What is depalletization IoT agent?
-The Depalletization IoT Agent for RS232 and MODBUS TCP protocol is both infrastructural and functional component supporting warehousing and production (de)palletization processess.
-It provides data about (de)palletization processss performance automated by machines (e.g. approx. time remaining to finish a pile, number of remaining pile layers etc.)
+The Depalletization IoT Agent for RS232 and MODBUS TCP protocol is both an infrastructural and functional component supporting warehousing and production (de)palletization processes.
+It provides data about (de)palletization processes performance automated by machines (e.g. approx. time remaining to finish a pile, number of remaining pile layers etc.)

-An IoT Agent for RS232 and MODBUS TCP protocol is designed to be a bridge between RS232 ASCII based custom protocol or MODBUS TCP protocol and the NGSI interface of a context broker.
+An IoT Agent for RS232 and MODBUS TCP protocol is designed to be a bridge between RS232 ASCII-based custom protocol or MODBUS TCP protocol and the NGSI interface of a context broker.

 It is based on the IoT Agent Node.js Library.
-Further general information about the FIWARE IoT Agents framework, its architecture and the common interaction model can be found in the library's GitHub repository.
+Further general information about the FIWARE IoT Agents framework, its architecture, and the common interaction model can be found in the library's GitHub repository.

 ## Requirements
 In order to run the Depalletization IoT Agent you need: